 Planning for your death may not be the cheeriest task, but it can help to save your loved ones heartache and money.

 Funerals are expensive – on average they cost between $8,000 and $10,000, and can be a significant expense for families.

 There are usually two ways to plan for end of life expenses. if you have an existing life insurance plan you can assign some of your death benefits for your funeral expenses.
-If you don’t have a whole life insurance plan, you can can opt instead for final expense insurance.
+If you don’t have a whole life insurance plan, you can opt instead for setting up a funeral trust or final expense insurance.